SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 If racing is added in the future, you would be able to bet many things (see below), however if both parties agree, a high profile race will bet on a pink slip (the ownership of the losers car).
 Racing must be implemented before this can be considered.

+4. (3)[Unconfirmed] Renting ->
+Perhaps being able to rent a car would help the immersion of the game, yet also allow some players to test cars before permanently buying cars (renting will be ingame cash and give the player a 1hour favour of their selected vehicle)

 - *Weapons and Customization:*
 -